fgprayogo/fgprayogo/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=fgprayogo" alt="fgprayogo" /></a> </p>

-- 🔭 I’m currently working on PT.
-Meteor Inovasi Digital **Developing A Metaverse Project**
+- 🔭 I’m currently looking for a new job

 - 🌱 I’m currently learning **Blockchain Tech**

-- 👯 I’m looking to collaborate on **Blockchain Project**
+- 👯 I’m looking to collaborate on **Blockchain Project**  or Other interesting project.

 - 📫 How to reach me : **fitrohgalih@gmail.com**